Gimilkhad/ArkModdingTips/Guide to Snap Points (ASA).md

    - Point Rot Offset: a setting inside snap points.
 Affects both FROM and TO snaps, but only if the placing structure has Allow Snap Rotation set up correctly.
    - Example: On a square ceiling, "Allow Snap Rotation to Structures with Tag" is set include the "TriangleCeiling" structure tag.
 When a square ceiling is in placement mode, snapping to a triangle ceiling, the rotation value of the FROM snap on the square ceiling will rotate the square ceiling, pivoting the square ceiling *around the point where the FROM snap meets the TO snap of the Triangle ceiling*.
 At the same time, the rotation value of the TO snap on the triangle ceiling will ALSO rotate the square ceiling.
 This means you have to add the rotation values of the FROM and TO snaps to know how much the square ceiling will actually be rotated.

+12. Structure Tag and Secondary Structure Tags
+    - Structure Tag is a label you give to a set of structure parts of the same shape (for example Floor_Triangle, or Wall_Sloped_Left).
+The Structure Tag is checked by at least 3 systems in the game, maybe more: Snap point Inclusions/Exclusions, Allow Snap Rotation for Tags (and the "Force" version), and the new structure skin system (that's how Frontier knows what model to use when you place it on a part.
+It checks the Structure Tag).
+    - Secondary Structure Tags, as far as I know, are only checked by the Snap Point Inclusion/Exclusion arrays.
+So if for some reason you need a structure to have multiple Structure Tags for the purposes of snap point inclusion/exclusion, you can put the extra tags in this array.

 --------------------------------

 How the snap point matching system works (as far as I can tell):